d3p1/docker-magento/README.md

 ## TODOs

 - Describe:
+-- *How to download it and use it*
 -- *How to use `BASE_` host environment variables to update container environment variables* -- *How PHP CLI init Magento platform script works*
 -- *How PHP CLI cron Magento platform script works*